Developer Tools: CLI, SDK, MCP Overview

 ...

-You: Help me generate code for the order list page with status filtering
+You: Help me generate the order list page code with status filtering

 Step 4: Implement Complex Reports (SQL + SDK)

-For complex reports like "monthly sales statistics by customer", use custom SQL:
+For complex reports like "monthly sales by customer," use custom SQL:

 // 1.
-First let AI help you design the SQL
+Have AI help design the SQL

-// You: Help me write a SQL for monthly sales statistics by customer
+// You: Help me write a SQL query for monthly sales by customer

 // 2.
-After AI generates SQL, save to platform
+After AI generates the SQL, save it to the platform

-// You: Save this SQL with name "Customer Monthly Sales Stats"
+// You: Save this SQL with the name "Customer Monthly Sales Statistics"

 const monthlyStats = await client.sql.execute({